boabbysixkiller/karate/training.md

 * Drills
   * https://youtu.be/3BrATMBZqlw?t=3568
   * Kizami yak - attacking, defend with mwash, ura and yak
-  * Attacker yak - counter slip mwashi geri

 ## Working On